Smoking cessation classes begin May 5

 Emanuel Medical Center is taking steps to help individuals kick the smoking habit by offering FreshStart Smoking Cessation classes.
 The next new session will begin Monday, May 5.
 The classes are held each Monday (with the exception of every 5th Monday) from 12:15 – 1:15 PM.
 Mr. Bob Neil, LPC is the facilitator.
 There is no charge to attend and the classes are open to the public.

 “Freshstart is the American Cancer Society’s quit smoking program,” said Bob Neil.
 “It is designed to help individuals stop smoking and emphasizes that smoking cessation is a two-part process: (1) stopping and (2) staying stopped.”
+Just like companies such as Hamilton Devices are doing their best to help people quit smoking, these sorts of programs have also been put in place to get people on the right path when it comes to improving their health.

 It is a scientific fact that quitting smoking, no matter how long you have been smoking, does decrease your risk of smoking-related diseases and it does improve your health.
 If you’re thinking of quitting but you’re worried about the difficult transition, take a look at slickvapes dab pens to see how they could help.
 Five years after quitting, the risk of lung cancer decreases by almost half.
 People who quit smoking experience improved cardiovascular function, which means lower blood pressure and more energy.
 They also enjoy a renewed sense of taste and smell.